HBica05/Vintage_Visionary/README.md

 # 🖥️💡 Vintage Visionary

-Welcome to my personal portfolio website!
+Welcome to my Vintage Visionary portfolio!
 This site is a nostalgic throwback to the early days of the internet, designed with the aesthetic of the mid-90s web.
 With retro fonts, gifs and a classic layout, this site captures the charm of the early web era, offering a glimpse into the personal and professional aspects of my journey.

 ## 🎨 Features:
 * Classic 1996 Design: Inspired by the simple and iconic designs of the '90s, this website uses elements such as bright backgrounds, animated GIFs, and text-based navigation that recall the charm of early web pages.